from the Lesson Zone

 Step 5

-Tell students, "Before we begin playing the xylophones, everyone will need to be in a circle."
+Tell students, "Before we start playing, everyone needs to get into a circle."

 Step 6